intersystems-community/PythonGatewaySamples/Engine.md

 ### Steps

 1. On the [Production Management page](/csp/python/EnsPortal.ProductionConfig.zen) click `ml.engine.CheckService`.
-2. Click `Log in` on the menu on the right.
+2. Click `Log` on the menu on the right.

 You will see the results of model validation displayed there.